WinawerLab/sco/README.md

   value specifies the file name of one image to be used as a stimulus for the model.
 User-specified with no defaults.
 Used in `stimulus.core.import_stimulus_images`.

+* `img_already_rescaled`: boolean, default False.
+We assume the images that the model is getting (either via `stimulus_images` or `stimulus_image_filenames`) lie between 0 and 255 and need to be rescaled to lie between 0 and 1.
+If they already lie between 0 and 1, this flag should be set to True.

 * `stimulus_aperture_edge_width`: integer or 1-dimensional array of m
   integers.
 User-defined, can be set as a single integer (in which